 If you are using flexible dieting to lose weight or with the goal of changing your body composition, there are some specific things you’ll want to consider like:

-If you want to lose weight or get lean, you almost always need to be in a calorie deficit and consume fewer calories than you expend each day.
+If you want to lose weight or get lean, you almost always need to be in a calorie deficit and consume fewer calories than you expend daily.

-That means you’ll have to ensure that you are not eating too much for your goals and therefore will need to be more accurate and consistent with your macro counting.
-Since it is important to hit your macros each day, you may have to be more specific with your food choices.
+That means you’ll have to ensure that you are not eating too much for your goals and, therefore, will need to be more accurate and consistent with your macro counting.
+Since hitting your macros each day is important, you may have to be more specific with your food choices.
 A coach can help you nail down these amounts and stick to them!

-When you’re in a calorie deficit, your hunger tends to increase because you are eating less food overall.
+When you’re in a calorie deficit, your hunger increases because you eat less food overall.

 How do you eat high volume?

-You may also have to be more mindful about meals out at restaurants and focusing on supportive habits like meal prep in order to adhere to your macros.
+You may also have to be more mindful about meals out at restaurants and focus on supportive habits like meal prep to adhere to your macros.

 You can still have flexibility in your diet and include the treats you love, but you’ll need to be more intentional about when, where, and how you incorporate those foods so you feel your best along the way.